mokka/docs/principles/zen.md

 - Explicit is better than implicit;
 - There should be one - and preferably only one - obvious way to do it;
-- Retrictive defaults are better than permissive defaults;
+- Restrictive defaults are better than permissive defaults;
 - If it is the same, it must look the same;
 - If it is different, it must look different;
 - Runtime errors are a bug in the language;